 In Okinawa, this drink has another name is Shima-zake, which means “island Sake”.
 And though Awamori is also rice-based alcohol, do not mistake them with Shochu.
 To produce Shochu, people have to process them in 2 fermentation times, while this beverage only requires 1 time.

 On the other hand, the alcohol content in Awamori ranges from 30 to 43%, and they can continue to age in clay pots.
 You can enjoy Awamori with ice, or mix it with other ingredients for making cocktails.
+However, the drink traditionally comes in a small container with a marble in the middle.

 Location: Mostly found in Okinawa – the origin place of Awamori.
 However, you can buy them across Japan, particularly liquor shops, restaurants, clubs, or bars.